sigstore/sigstore-python/README.md

                         The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None) --rekor-offline       Perform offline Rekor verification using a bundle;
-                        implied by --bundle (default: False)
+                        implied by --rekor-bundle (default: False)

 Sigstore instance options:
   --staging             Use sigstore's staging instances, instead of the